syncfusion-content/javascript-docs/js/Grid/Columns.md

 {% endhighlight  %}
 {% endtabs %}

- I> 1.
-The `field` name of the virtual column should be the name of the field to display from foreign datasource.
- I> 2.
-By default, the `ForeignKeyAdaptor` uses `JsonAdaptor`, to use other Adaptors specify the Adaptor name as the second argument during initialization.

 The following output is displayed as a result of the above code example.

 ![](columns_images/columns_img42.png)

-### foreignKeyField does not match with Grid field
+### foreignKeyField name differs with Grid field name

-In some cases 'foreignKeyField' value does not match with Grid main dataSource, we can define the 'foreignKeyField' along with 'field' in the ForeignKeyAdaptor.
+In some cases 'foreignKeyField' value does not match with Grid field name in that scenario we can define the 'foreignKeyField' along with 'field' in the ForeignKeyAdaptor.

 N> This Adaptor should be initialized in the `load` event of the grid. `ForeignKeyAdaptor` supported for only local data binding.